-Making the most of your Overton trial
+Making the most of your institutional trial

-If you work in a large organisation like a university, with multiple stakeholders or use cases you might need to diversify your approach.
+If you work in a large organisation like a university, with multiple stakeholders or use cases, you might need to diversify your approach.
 If your institution uses library guides, Overton should be added to Grey Literature guides, guides on Measuring Impact and guides looking at Policy influence and Knowledge Exchange.

 People know about it, but how do they get the most out of it?

-When trialling a new resource, it’s easy to get lost or fall down a rabbit-hole of interesting papers but not actually get much insight into how you could use it regularly to inform your research or day-to-day work.
-To this end, we suggest going into Overton with a clear task and have provided several use cases to help you see the potential
+When trialling a new resource, it’s easy to get lost or fall down a rabbit hole of interesting papers but not actually get much insight into how you could use it regularly to inform your research or day-to-day work.
+To this end, we suggest going into Overton with a clear task and we have provided several use cases to help you see the potential

-Research Impact Managers;
+For Research Impact Managers

 Start with a clear aim; a priority research area, a small research group, or a key collaboration with another university or an external organisation, governmental department or the NHS.